philbowles/h4plugins/docs/rusrv.md

 * ESP8266 device with 1MB Flash: 96kB
 * ESP32 devices: 1MB FFS

-Devices in the 1MB class requiring 96kB need some special handling as only 64kB and 128kB options are available in the defult settings of the IDE.
+Devices in the 1MB class requiring 96kB need some special handling as only 64kB and 128kB options are available in the default settings of the IDE.
 64kB is too small for the minimum file set (even though the  total actual file data sizes amount to < 30kB ).
 128KB leaves insufficient room to be able to OTA the largest of the H4Plugins apps you may need to build.

 H4Plugins provides a 96kb option via its [Additional board defintions](board.md) and that document should be studied if you wish to deploy any 1MB devices over OTA.